Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension Reduction with the KL Divergence

-where $\lambda_k(H)$ denotes the $k$-th largest eigenvalue of~$H(\pi||\mu)$.
-While $U_r^*$ may not be the globally optimal minimum of~\eqref{eq:lossKL}, this result \emph{certifies} that its approximation error is no larger than $\frac{1}{2}\sum_{k=r+1}^d \lambda_k(H(\pi||\mu))$, which can be made arbitrarily small as $r \to d$.
+where $\lambda_k(A)$ denotes the $k$-th largest eigenvalue of~$A$.
+While $U_r^*$ may not be the global minimizer of~\eqref{eq:lossKL}, this result \emph{certifies} that its approximation error is no larger than $\frac{1}{2}\sum_{k=r+1}^d \lambda_k(H(\pi||\mu))$, which can be made arbitrarily small as $r \to d$.
 When the spectrum of $H$ decays rapidly, it suffices to choose rank~$r \ll d$ to obtain an accurate approximation.
 The lower bound~\eqref{eq:CDRbound} provides a guarantee of the smallest achievable approximation error, which may also inform the practitioner's choice of~$r$.